Skip to Main Content

 Diversity

-Reporters will make genuine efforts to include sources and subjects for photographs who represent all parts of the Fremont High School population, including the opinions of minority beliefs on campus.
+Reporters will make genuine efforts to include sources and subjects for photographs which represent all parts of the Fremont High School population, including the opinions of minority beliefs on campus.
 Diversity includes, but is not limited to, ethnicity, age, gender and social group.
-Staff management will make a conscious effort to utilize the audits system to ensure diversity each cycle.
+Staff management will make a conscious effort to have variation in their work and ensure diversity every cycle.
 Additionally, staff reporters must avoid repeating sources unless an overused source is integral to a specific story.

 Withholding Names